suyashdate-cryptoo/Python-Problem-Solving-/README.md

 - Second Largest Element
 - ### Second Largest Element in Array
 A Python program that finds the second largest element from an array using comparison logic and loops.
+- Array Sum
+- ### Array Sum
+A Python program that calculates the sum of all elements in an array using loops.
 - Reverse Array
+-
 ### Searching Algorithms
 - Linear Search
 - Binary Search